scc-digitalhub/sdk-docs/docs/reference/objects/project/crud.md

 ### Load

-This function returns a projects from the backend or from a local file according to the parameter passed to the function.
-If the parameter is `name`, the function will try to load the project from the backend.
-If the parameter is `file`, the function will try to load the project from the local file.
+This function loads the project from a local YAML file and updates the existing object into the backend.

 ::: digitalhub.entities
     options: